How to set background connectivity options (HTML)

 - Raw push notifications

-These features provide support for always connected apps that need to receive raw push notifications when a Windows Store app is suspended.
+These features provide support for always connected apps that need to receive raw push notifications when a Windows Runtime app is suspended.
 These apps are also described as being always reachable.
 The focus of this topic is on how a developer can use WNS and raw push notifications to build a real-time always connected app.
 These features require that the app also be a lock screen app.

 - Maintenance triggers (periodic time events for maintenance)